xolvio/chimp-widgets/README.md

 The problem is hidden behind the word *implicit*, because those three steps also have in common that they never talk about the real thing (the project page) *explicitely*.
 To understand what is happening you have to parse the calls to the webdriver API and infer the action targets from DOM selectors.

+### The Page Objects Pattern
-Let's make the interaction with the DOM more *explicit*:
+To make the interaction with the DOM more *explicit*, we can apply the [Page Objects Pattern](https://code.google.com/p/selenium/wiki/PageObjects) like this:

 ```javascript
 this.When(/^I go to my projects$/, function() {